• Courses

 Where to find file download data in Google Analytics 4 standard reports?

-After you start collecting file download data, wait for at least 24-48 hours.
+After collecting file download data, wait at least 24-48 hours.
 Google Analytics 4 is pretty slow in processing data, so it needs more time.

-The steps of finding the data differ based on what kind of reports do you want to use.
+Finding the data differs based on what kind of reports you want to use.

 #1.
 Find file download data in standard GA4 reports

-• You can customize the report to use Link URL as a primary dimension
+• You can customize the report to use the Link URL as a primary dimension

-• Add a custom dimension (like explain here)
+• Add a custom dimension (like explained here)

-Another place where you can find the file download data are custom reports.
+Another place where you can find the file download data is the custom reports.
 On the left sidebar of your GA4 interface, click Explore.
 Then select Blank.

 We’ll need to import two dimensions into that report.
 Click the Plus icon.